List of Catholic bishops of Texas

-The following is a list of bishops of the Roman Catholic Church in Texas.
+The following is a list of bishops of the Catholic Church in Texas.
 The Texas Catholic Church comprises 15 Latin Church dioceses and one personal ordinariate led by a bishop.

 The 15 Latin dioceses are divided into two ecclesiastical provinces.
 Each province has a metropolitan archdiocese led by an archbishop, and six, Galveston-Houston, or seven, San Antonio, suffragan dioceses.
 In most archdioceses and some large dioceses, one or more auxiliary bishops may serve in association with the diocesan bishop.
 From 2007 with his creation as cardinal until his retirement in 2025, the metropolitan archbishop of Galveston–Houston was a cardinal: (Daniel Cardinal DiNardo).

 All active and retired bishops in Texas — diocesan, coadjutor, and auxiliary — are members of the United States Conference of Catholic Bishops (USCCB).